kmarkus/microblx/doc/tutorial.md

 pthread_sigmask(SIG_BLOCK, &set, NULL);
 sigwait(&set, &sig);
 ```
-Note that we have to link against ptread library, so the _Makefile.am_ has to be modified accrdingly
+Note that we have to link against pthread library, so the _Makefile.am_ has to be modified accordingly:
 ```make
 ...
 platform_main_LDFLAGS = -module -avoid-version -shared -export-dynamic  @UBX_LIBS@ -ldl -lpthread